vadimdemedes/ink/readme.md

 **Note:** This is documentation for Ink 3.
 If you're looking for docs on Ink 2, check out [this release](https://github.com/vadimdemedes/ink/tree/v2.7.1).
 There's also a [migration guide](migrate.md) from Ink 2 available.

+The bundled TypeScript types requires TypeScript 4 or later.

 ## Install

 ```